A trip to remember for the NCC cadets of Jain University

 Jain University conducted motorcycle expedition from Bangalore to Vasco Da Gama, Goa, for promoting women empowerment & safety

-The NCC unit of Jain University recently conducted a five-day motorcycle expedition from Bangalore to Vasco Da Gama, Goa, for promoting women empowerment and safety.
+The NCC unit of Jain University (Top University in Bengaluru) recently conducted a five-day motorcycle expedition from Bangalore to Vasco Da Gama, Goa, for promoting women empowerment and safety.
 Seven cadets participated in the trip.
 The journey was flagged off on 22nd October 2015 by Col P K Singh, Commanding Officer, 7 Kar Bn NCC, Bangalore at the Jain University Campus at Jayanagar and culminated on 27 October 2015 at Bangalore.
 “There is no better way to assimilate knowledge other than travel.
 Our country has so many beautiful places, and diverse cultures, and it is important that we must have an understanding of our nation.
 I applaud Jain University for providing their students with support and encouragement to take up this long journey,” said Col P K Singh addressing the gathering at the flag-off ceremony.

 The theme of women empowerment and safety was inspired by the all-women contingent’s participation in this year’s Republic Day parade for the very first time.
 The cadets tried to create awareness among the native people about the importance of gender equality and women’s education throughout their journey.